GhostRider (roller coaster): Operation

 GhostRider was originally scheduled to open in early 1999, but it opened on December 8, 1998, ahead of schedule.
 Jack Falfas, the general manager of Knott's, had advocated for an accelerated opening date.
 During a preview event on the roller coaster's opening day, one hundred members of nonprofit group American Coaster Enthusiasts rode GhostRider.
 At the time of its opening, GhostRider was advertised as the longest wooden roller coaster on the West Coast of the United States.
 As of January 2023, it remains the longest wooden roller coaster on the American West Coast as well as the Pacific Coast of the Americas.
 Park officials also claimed that GhostRider was the fastest wooden coaster on the West Coast; however, Colossus traveled at a maximum speed of 62 mph, compared to GhostRider's 56 mph.

 After it opened, GhostRider became one of Knott's most popular rides, and Knott's officials predicted that the ride would increase the park's annual attendance from 3.4 million to 4 million.
 During the second quarter of 1999, attendance at Knott's increased more than 10 percent quarter-over-quarter, at a time when other amusement parks in Southern California were experiencing decreased attendance.
 The ride was temporarily closed for repairs in August 1999 after an incident that injured five people.

 By 2015, GhostRider had gained a reputation as a rough ride.
 That August, Knott's officials announced that they would refurbish GhostRider for Ghost Town's 75th anniversary.
 The ride temporarily closed in September 2015 so Great Coasters International (GCI) could refurbish the attraction.
 Including the planning process, the project lasted for two years; the renovation itself only took nine months to complete.
 Buena Park officials had to ensure that the renovation plans complied with building codes and that the ride was resistant to earthquakes.
 Most of the track was replaced and re-profiled, with banked turns and airtime hills being added.
-Additionally, the mid-course brake run was removed, and the trains were replaced.
+Additionally, the mid-course brake run was removed, and the trains were replaced with Millennium Flyer trains.
 GCI also replaced the chain lift, added magnetic brakes, and removed steel in the ride's structure as part of the project.
 GhostRider was originally planned to reopen on May 27, 2016, but the ride ultimately reopened on June 11, 2016.